light gray lines

 iPKO Biznes is PKO Bank Polski’s mobile banking app designed specifically to meet the complex needs of corporate clients.
 It enables business executives and financial managers to manage company finances efficiently and securely, anytime and anywhere.

-The app offers a wide range of functionalities, including mobile authorization for secure transaction approval, comprehensive transaction management, real-time account monitoring, and access to detailed financial reports. iPKO Biznes has been well received by users, earning a 4.5 rating in a recent customer satisfaction survey, reflecting its reliability, usability, and alignment with the demands of modern business banking.
+iPKO Biznes has been well received by users, earning a 4.5 rating in a recent customer satisfaction survey, reflecting its reliability, usability, and alignment with the demands of modern business banking.
+Beyond these customer-facing applications, PKO Bank Polski also leverages advanced backend solutions, such as a transaction data enrichment platform, to give customers clearer, real-time insights into their spending.

 Data Hub